-Claim: Discount chain threatens to bar a family from shopping at one of its stores due to the husband's pranking.
+Claim: Discount chain threatens to bar a family from shopping at one of their stores due to the husband's pranking.

 Example:[Collected via e-mail, 2006]